 - Premature birth.
 One study found that the risk of giving birth prematurely increased by 38 percent among women who drank diet soda daily and by 78 percent among those who drank four or more servings of diet soda per day.
 Also be aware that some fountain machine cups may contain four or more servings in one fill up!

 Bottom line: Forget cutting back on soda (diet or regular) – this is one to eliminate altogether.
 Opt instead for filtered water, unsweetened tea (the sweetened version would be no better) or sparkling water mixed with a splash of natural fruit juice.
-After a week or two you will feel better and may be less likely to go back.
+After a week or two you will feel better and lighter, have less cravings for sweet and therefore may be less likely to go back.

 Today’s Health Topics